 As an Amazon Associate I earn from qualifying purchases.

 Learning to read is a milestone in every child’s life.
-It’s something we all have to do, but phonics is the one method of teaching that’s much more effective for most people than anything else.
+It’s something we all have to do, but phonics is the one method of teaching that’s much more effective for most kids than anything else.

 Most Hooked on Phonics reviews you read are very good, and if you like to scour the web for clues before making a purchase, what you’ll find is an overwhelming majority of positive experiences.
+This is learning program that has stood the test of time, and it’s because the quality is indeed quite good.

 However, nothing is 100% flawless, and in this honest Hooked on Phonics review, I’ll talk about what other people have said and about my own experiences with the app so you can make a better buying decision.